-- 1. In addition to leading the live meeting each week (unless it's an asynchronous class in Wet Ink), be a real and visible presence every week, posting regular links, comments, PDF's, assignments, etc in Google Classroom (if you choose to use it), responding to discussion posts, and sharing his or her experience with students. - 2.
+- In addition to leading the live meeting each week (unless it's an asynchronous class in Wet Ink), be a real and visible presence every week, posting regular links, comments, PDF's, assignments, etc in Google Classroom (if you choose to use it), responding to discussion posts, and sharing their experience with students. - 2.
 Provide ample opportunities for students to interact with one another within the Zoom classroom.
-You may use the small group function, or simply make time to ensure discussion and interaction happens during your live Zoom meetings, rather than using 100% of the time to lecture.
+You may use the small group function, or simply make time to ensure discussion and interaction happens during your live Zoom meetings, rather than using 100% of the time to lecture. - 3.
+For WetInk/asynchronous classes, plan on spending at least two hours a week interacting with students in live chats and/or the asynchronous forum.

 In short, it is our belief that a high-quality class experience results from a strong sense of community and reciprocity, whether those classes are face to face or online.
-During the class you should plan on spending two hours a week interacting with students in live chats and/or asynchronous forums (Google Classroom or WetInk).

-Please keep in mind that class preparation is also a large part of face-to-face classes.
+Please keep in mind that class preparation is also a large part of all classes, whether live, online Zoom based or in-person classes, or asynchronous/WetInk classes.